 2. After delivery to the Chair or Vice-Chair of a written request for a meeting signed by at least 25 voting members of the Faculty.
 The request shall be acted on within 48 hours by scheduling a meeting to take place within five calendar days.

 C. The Chair of the Faculty shall preside.
 In the absence of the Chair, the Vice-Chair shall preside.
-Should the Vice-Chair also be absent, a Faculty Executive Committee member designated by the Chair shall preside.
+Should the Vice-Chair also be absent, an FEC member designated by the Chair shall preside.

 E. The agenda shall include the following, in the stated order: